collardeau/react-with-state-props/README.md

 `withHandlers` takes an object of high-order functions.

-Here you can access the `react-senna` created props so you can you create more complex state changes.
+Here you can access the newly-created props so you can you create more complex state changes.
 For example, controlling two separate counter states:

 ```javascript